 The Recognition Guide helps you find the right application office or advice centre as well as further information to suit your personal needs.

 Nostrification of foreign college and school-leaving certificates aims to ensure the most extensive accreditation possible by matching the content of the certificates submitted with Austrian curricula.
 Greater differences must be balanced out using supplementary examinations.
+The same application for nostrification may only be submitted once to an Austrian university at the same time or after withdrawal.

 Responsibility: Austrian Federal Ministry of Education, Science and Research